 The shown indium phosphite-based waveguide utilizes its asymmetry to rotate an incident x-polarized mode field into a y-polarized field.
 In VPIdeviceDesigner, this device can be analyzed and optimized by combining mode solver results with either BPM or EME.

-With VPIdeviceDesigner you can perform arbitrarily complex analysis of the properties of designed waveguides and fibers.
-Built-in utilities allow for easily calculating effective mode area, mode confinement factor, effective and group mode indices, attenuation, and other characteristics.
+With VPIdeviceDesigner, you can analyze the properties of arbitrarily shaped fiber cross-sections, here for example a six-air-hole microstructured optical fiber that uses the locally reduced average refractive index of the air holes to guide the light.
+Built-in utilities allow for easy calculation of the effective mode area, mode confinement factor, effective and group mode index, attenuation, and other characteristics.

 When different semiconductor technologies are combined, light needs to be coupled from one chip to another.
 In this example, a quantum-cascade laser and a germanium-based waveguide are coupled, followed by a taper to ensure single-mode operation.
 With VPIdeviceDesigner, you can optimize the input waveguide cross-section and investigate the influence of the air gap between the chips on the transmission.